Bloonow/MyNotes/编程与开发/并行编程与高性能计算/CUTLASS模板库.md

     /// GEMM prologue.
     /// The "last residual partial" kblock is loaded in the prologue.
-    /// Bootstrap the `global->shared` memory pipeline by fetching the global fragments
+    /// Bootstrap the `global-->shared` memory pipeline by fetching the global fragments
     /// needed by the first `kStages - 1` threadblock mainloop iterations. void prologue(
         IteratorA &iterator_A,  ///< [in|out] iterator over A operand in global memory